 - images on the internet.
 Such images may provide avenues for cyberbullying, stalking or grooming to take place.
-Digital images may remain available on the internet forever and may cause harm or embarrassment to individuals in the short or longer term. - 2) When using digital images, staff should inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
-In particular, they should recognise the risks attached to publishing their own images on the internet (e.g. on social networking sites). - 3) Parents / carers are welcome to take videos and digital images of their children at College events for their own personal use.
-To respect everyone's privacy and in some cases protection, these images should not be published on blogs or social networking sites (etc.) without the permission of the people identifiable in them (or the permission of their parents), nor should parents comment on any activities involving other pupils in the digital / video images. - 4) Staff and volunteers are allowed to take digital / video images to support educational aims, but must follow this policy and related, concerning the sharing, distribution and publication of those images.
-Those images should only be taken on College equipment: personal equipment should not be used for such purposes. - 5) Care should be taken when taking digital / video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the College into disrepute. - 6) Pupils must not take, use, share, publish or distribute images of others. - 7) Written permission from parents or carers will be obtained before photographs of students / pupils are published on the College website (see Parent Contract / Acceptable Use policy for more information). - 8) Photographs published on the College website, or displayed elsewhere, that include pupils, will be selected carefully and will comply with good practice guidance on the use of such images.
+Digital images may remain available on the internet forever and may cause harm or embarrassment to individuals in the short or longer term. - 2) Of more recent concern is the increase in the use of AI to manipulate innocent images into indecent images or videos.
+The 2024 report from the IWF, which details the increasing scale of this can be found here. - 3) When using digital images, staff should inform and educate pupils about the risks associated with the taking, use, sharing, publication and distribution of images.
+In particular, they should recognise the risks attached to publishing their own images on the internet (e.g. on social networking sites). - 4) Staff and volunteers are allowed to take digital / video images to support educational aims, but must follow this policy and related, concerning the sharing, distribution and publication of those images.
+Those images should only be taken on College equipment: personal equipment should not be used for such purposes. - 5) Care should be taken when taking digital / video images for potential posting on social media, website, or other digital publications that they: - DO NOT show an individual child's face in full, frontal profile (such as may easily be cut and pasted elsewhere) - DO show children from behind, in groupings, in side profile, or partially obscured (such that any individual cut/paste would be notably difficult) - DO consider potential safeguarding implications, before taking the shot (for example, young people in tracksuits or similar, rather than revealing kit for both male and female) - 6) Images must not show pupils participating in activities that might bring the individuals or the College into disrepute. - 7) Pupils must not take, use, share, publish or distribute images of others. - 8) Written permission from parents or carers will be obtained before photographs of students / pupils are published on the College website (see Parent Contract / Acceptable Use policy for more information). - 9) Photographs published on the College website, or displayed elsewhere, that include pupils, will be selected carefully and will comply with ISA guidance on the use of such images.
 Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs.